cerebris/jsonapi-resources-site/src/v0.10/guide/resource_caching.md

 end
 ```

+The Post model in this example must have the Rails timestamp field `updated_at`.

-See the [caveats section below](#Caching-Caveats) for situations where you might not want to enable caching on particular Resources.
+See the ["Resources to Not Cache" section below](#Resources-to-Not-Cache) for situations where you might not want to enable caching on particular Resources.

+Also, when caching is enabled, please be careful about direct database manipulation.
+If you alter a database row without changing the `updated_at` field, the cached entry for that resource will be inaccurate.

+## Cache Field

-The Resource model must also have a field that is updated whenever any of the model's data changes.
-The default Rails timestamps handle this pretty well, and the default cache key field is `updated_at` for this reason.
-You can use an alternate field (which you are then responsible for updating) by calling the `cache_field` method:
+Instead of the default `updated_at`, you can use a different field (and take on responsibility for updating it) by calling the `cache_field` method:

 ```ruby
 class Post < ActiveRecord::Base